 Intensive Outpatient Program

 The IOP level of care is housed at our South Congress clinical space, SoCo CIP.
-Residents of Riverside or the outside community can participate in the IOP program, which involves three evenings per week, three hours per evening, of group therapy.
-Individuals may also meet with an individual therapist in the IOP program or receive vocational counseling as part of their continued care and are expected to maintain sobriety, continue progressing in their recovery, and manage their meaningful roles and relationships with the support of the community.
+Residents of Riverside or the outside community can participate in the IOP program, which involves three mornings per week, three hours per morning, of group therapy.
+Individuals will also meet with an individual therapist in the IOP program or receive vocational counseling as part of their continued care and are expected to maintain sobriety, continue progressing in their recovery, and manage their meaningful roles and relationships with the support of the community.